Maker and Taker fees is explained for bitcoin and crypto trading with focus on Binance trading site.

 In the screenshot below, you can see the maker and taker fee for spot trading.

-Note that Binance is offering several different ways to pay a lower commission.
+Note that Binance is offering three different ways to pay a lower commission.

-One way is to hold 500 BNB of the native token which will give you 25% lower fees.
+- One way is to pay the fees in the Binance BNB token and you will get 25% lower fees.

 Maker and Taker Fee on Kraken

-Taker fees range from 0.26% to 0.10% while maker fees go between 0.16% and 0%.
+Spot trading fees on Kraken Pro ranges from 0.26% to 0.10% as you can see in the screenshot below.
+However, if you do have large 30 day trading volumes, maker fees can go down to 0%.
 Read more about this platform in our Kraken review.

 Conclusion for Maker and Taker Fee